SimenHolmestad/CameraHub/readme.md

+**Note:** The readme is currently a bit out of date, but will be updated soon.

 # CameraHub

 CameraHub is meant to be an application for controlling a camera (DSLR or Raspberry PI camera module) through a web interface.
 The repo consists of a Flask backend and a react Frontend designed with Material UI.
 While the project is currently being used with a Raspberry PI 4, it will probably work with older versions as well.

 # Motivation